-He noted that almost half the congregation were Vietnamese families who had migrated to Australia, become Australian citizens and the needs of all parralian life in general.
-These and similar families demonstrated what could be achieved compassionate national immigration
+He noted that almost half the congregation were Vietnamese families who had migrated to Australia, become Australian citizens and ed what could be achieved compassionate national immigration policies.

-These migrants continued to make important contribupolicies. tions to the national economy and Aust-
+These migrants continued to make important contributions to the national economy and Australian life in general.
+These and similar families demonstrat-